satishphd/mpigis-lb/README.md

 MPI-GIS software uses Message Passing Interface and MPI-IO to read and distribute the geospatial intersection computation among MPI processes running on multiple compute nodes in a cluster for geospatial join and overlay on a cluster of compute nodes.

-This code is based on the following two papers:
+This code is based on the following three papers:

 1) Satish Puri, Anmol Paudel, Sushil K. Prasad:
 MPI-Vector-IO: Parallel I/O and Partitioning for Geospatial Vector Data.
 ICPP 2018: 13:1-13:11